Finn the Human: Design and voice acting

 Like other Adventure Time characters, Finn is drawn with rubbery "limp noodle" limbs and a simple but expressive face.
 He has several missing teeth, which Ward explained as being due to the character never having been to a dentist.
 He typically wears a signature white bear hat, and form-fitting clothing.
 Finn's visual design resembles Bueno the Bear, another character created by Ward.
 Finn and Bueno share some other similarities, including an enjoyment of beatboxing.

 The show depicts Finn dealing with the struggles of adolescence and coming to terms with the complexities of life.
 Over time, the show's creators decided to further develop Finn's backstory, including his parents and whether he was truly the last human left in Ooo.
 A major theme of the series is that Finn begins to see the world in more nuanced terms, rather than the naive outlook he demonstrated in earlier seasons.
 Although many of the show's conflicts were about good versus evil at the start of the series, they become more complex as it progresses.
 Adventure Time composer Tim Kiefer said that the show had gradually became an exploration of the "Hero's journey", through Finn.

 In the early seasons of the series, Finn is enthusiastic and readily resorts to violence to settle conflicts.
-About this aspect of Finn's character, Ward said that he chose to "add a little wrath" to add depth to the character.
+About this aspect of Finn's personality, Ward said that he chose to "add a little wrath" to add depth to the character.
 By the end of the series, Finn is much more reserved.
-Adventure Time showrunner Adam Muto stated that this theme is part of the reason why Finn did not have a sword for much of the finale.
-Muto said that this story arc made Finn one of the most satisfying characters for him to write on the show.
+Adventure Time showrunner Adam Muto stated that this progression is part of the reason why Finn did not have a sword for much of the finale.
+Muto said he felt that this story arc, involving Finn's progression from a violent character to a more introspective one, made him one of the most satisfying characters to write on the show.